aselshall/rm/hw/proposal-guidelines.md

     - "Some studies have found that girls have significantly higher fears than boys after trauma (Pfefferbaum et al., 1999; Pine and Cohen, 2002; Shaw, 2003)."
     - "While these measures have proved reliable and valid, there is little data on how they relate to each other."

 ### 9.9.
-Academic writing versus creative writing
+Technical writing versus creative writing

-Creative writing emphasizes personal expression, while academic writing focuses on presenting evidence-backed ideas and arguments.
-Academic writing requires precision, and clarity.
-Academic writing is not a thriller where you build suspense, nor is it a poem where language is open to interpretation.
+Creative writing emphasizes personal expression, while technical and academic writing focus on presenting evidence-backed ideas and arguments.
+Technical and academic writing requires precision, and clarity.
+Technical or academic writing is not a thriller where you build suspense, nor is it a poem where language is open to interpretation.
 Your goal is to present your argument clearly, with key points up front.
-Both academic and creative writings have distinct purposes, so improve your skills in each.
+Both technical and creative writings have distinct purposes, so improve your skills in each.
 [Learn more about the differences between academic and creative writing](https://lms.su.edu.pk/lesson/1325/week7-difference-between-academic-and-creative-writing).

 **Example:**
 - Creative writing (33 words):"The economy gets damaged because Southwest Florida is a destination for tourism and if tourists cannot go to the beach safely they do not want to spend the money to travel all the way to Southwest Florida."
-- Academic writing (22 words): "Red tides in Southwest Florida produce pungent odors, degrade scenery, and pose health risks, leading to a decline in tourism (Zohdi and Abbaspour, 2019)."
+- Technical writing (22 words): "Red tides in Southwest Florida produce pungent odors, degrade scenery, and pose health risks, leading to a decline in tourism (Zohdi and Abbaspour, 2019)."

 The creative writing sentence uses a narrative style to describe the economic impact.
-The academic writing sentence directly presents the causes and effects, supported by evidence.
+The technical writing sentence directly presents the causes and effects, supported by evidence.

 ![image](https://github.com/user-attachments/assets/43b34cf4-e675-4449-97c7-a14d808d146c)